ChristianoBraga/notes-on-tdd/intro/intro.md

 * Moreover, what if we could define special _notation_ to create instances of such types?

-* Prtocols are one example but note that _business processes_ may be treated the same way.
+* Protocols are one example but note that _business processes_ may be treated the same way.

 ## Service-oriented web development model